Document Classification Task

 Jump to search

-A Document Classification Task is a classification task whose input is a document and whose output is a document category from a document category set.
+A Document Classification Task is a text item classification task whose input is a document and whose output is a document category from a document category set.

 - Context:

-- It can range from being a Text Item Classification Task to being a Structured Document Classification Task.
+- It can range from being a Unstructured Document Classification Task to being a Structured Document Classification Task, depending on document structure.

-- It can range from being a Heuristic Document Classification Task to being a Data-Driven Document Classification Task (such as supervised document classification)
+- It can range from being a Human-Performed Document Classification Task to being a Automated Document Classification Task, depending on automation level.

-- It can be solved by a Document Classification System (that implements a Document Classification algorithm).
+- It can be supported by a Document Classification System (that implements a Document Classification Algorithm).

 - It can be supported by a Document Index Creation Task.